 You may currently rely on emails and offline documents which can be confusing and cause costly mistakes, but to provide visibility for both sides a rebate management system would be beneficial.
 By implementing a system, that your suppliers can have access to; the transparency of each deal is clear from the off.
 As a result, when negotiating B2B contracts with suppliers on the next deal, your working relationship is likely to be strong simply based on the clarity you can offer on all of the details related to rebates.
 A central view will also decrease the number of disputes, making your relationship with your trading partner less confrontational and more focussed.

 Also, the visibility itself improves supplier relationships as scaled or tiered rebates are in place for incremental sales increases.
 For example, buyers can view the next tier in a rebate program and evaluate the potential benefit of additional end of-period purchases.
 Salespeople can then encourage customers to make additional purchases so the next level of the rebate can be realised.
 With strong relationships, visibility and honesty, some trading partners may even allow you to adjust the tiers and realise higher benefit than expected.

 Implement an automated workflow for signing off deals

-As the number of contracts with your trading partners grow, it’s imperative that contracts save time, not consume more of it.
-By having an automated workflow, you can automatically invite the required users to approve or reject your proposals in order to ensure it has been reviewed and signed off by the correct people before it is activated to a trading agreement.
+As the number of B2B contracts with your trading partners grow, it’s imperative that B2B contracts save time, not consume more of it.
+By having an automated workflow for negotiating B2B contracts, you can automatically invite the required users to approve or reject your proposals in order to ensure it has been reviewed and signed off by the correct people before it is activated to a trading agreement.

-This in turn nurtures your supplier relationships, makes contract agreements seamless and significantly speeds up the process for every party involved.
+This in turn nurtures your supplier relationships and makes negotiating B2B contracts seamless and significantly speeds up the process for every party involved.
 You also should have an audit trail which you can look back on.